dcunited001/dcunited001.github.io/_drafts/physiological-components-of-spirituality.md

       thus, likely rely moreso on osmotic pressure
   - these are my best-educated assumptions

+- from a fluid-dynamics perspective, the effect of a backspin (like 10 rotations) on CSF and blood flow
+  - the change in angular momentum sucks at least the blood to the crown of your brain.
+    - it'd be interesting to know exactly what happens here
+  - it's probably almost entirely bloodflow increase, as you tighten your core/legs, restricting bloodflow in torso
+    - your head stays at mostly the same distance from center, which is the region of your body with almost all CSF
+      - CSF regions maintain more consistent volume
+      - you do crunch your abs, curving your spine inwards though, potentially closing the downward flows of CSF, pushing some fluid forward to the spine

 ### Neuroelectrical Energy Flow

 - by "neuroelectrical energy flow"